TechLabs-Berlin/slack-scheduler-action/README.md

 ### `message-file`

 **Required** The yaml-file which specifies the message, the channel and the datetime to post it.
+To specify multiple files, seperate them with a `;`

 **Example Yaml File**
 ```yaml